 Wanda’s academic career focused on family violence, vulnerable communities and bringing community-based approaches to research.
 She also has a long history of volunteering in the community and was inducted into the Order of the Long Leaf Pine in 2010 for service to the State of North Carolina and the NAACP President’s Award for Community Service in 2013.

 Megan brings over 10 year of experience working with youth, young adults and community leaders around racial justice issues.
-She is one of the youngest members on the NC Governors Crime Commission on Disproportionate Minority Contact, which examines the impact of race and juvenile contact with the criminal justice system.
+She served as one of the youngest members on the NC Governors Crime Commission on Disproportionate Minority Contact, which examines the impact of race and juvenile contact with the criminal justice system.
 Megan is a graduate of the University of North Carolina – Chapel Hill majoring in African & African- American studies and biomedical sciences.
 She is now enrolled at the Institute for Integrative Nutrition and will soon complete her joint MS/MD program in integrative health.